nikolaDrljaca/xurl/README.md

   * If the service holds this counter in-memory, increasing the number of instances will create issues and collisions since each instance will start with a new counter (assuming it starts from 0).
   * To solve this Redis (or any other in-memory single threaded cache) can be used.
-* Use a randomly generated string **our pick**
+* Use a randomly generated string - **our pick**
     * Define an alphabet and use seeds or secure-random algorithms to generate keys.
     * Instances are stateless.
     * Small chances of collisions can be handled with retries.
 * Hash input URL and slice length of the key
   * A hashing algorithm (md5, sha256) is applied once/twice to a URL and the first/last X characters are chosen
-  * Offers predictability
+  * Offers predictability.
   * Instances are stateless
-  * Collision handling slightly more complex since you have to keep track of how many times the URL was hashed
+  * Collision handling is more complex since you have to keep track of how many times the URL was hashed

 Suggested designs: